 The core vocabulary consists of the 4,000 simple word families which account for 90% of the words in written English.
 Function words (e.g., the, of) and general academic words (e.g., compare, relate) are prominent in the core vocabulary but there are also many concept words which can be pictured.

 Many of important concepts in literature can be easily explained using pictures.
 This set of TextProject Word Pictures provides pictures of concepts that are critical to particular literary texts.

 Originally designed to supplement QuickReads print edition, TextProject: Word Pictures helps English Language Learners connect key words to concepts they may already know.

 Vocabulary in content area can represent key ideas.
-For example, vocabulary from a study of plant may include photosynthesis, roots, and leaves.
-Without the understanding of these key vocabulary, a student's understanding of a topic may be deficient.
+For example, vocabulary from a study of plants may include photosynthesis, roots, and leaves.
+Without the understanding of this key vocabulary, a student's understanding of a topic may be deficient.
 This set of TextProject Word Pictures provides pictures of imagable concepts that are critical to particular content areas.